Hiring hub (category-first)

 SEO agency vs freelancer

 The key difference is usually execution capacity.
-A strong freelancer can be great for strategy + hands-on work, but if you need content ops + technical shipping + reporting at scale, an agency team may be a better fit.
+A strong freelancer can be great for strategy + hands-on work, but if you need content ops + technical shipping + reporting cadence, an agency team may be a better fit.

 SEO audit & technical fixes